-The Department of Mathematical Sciences offers the bachelor’s degree in Mathematics in five different concentrations.
+The Department of Mathematics and Computer Science offers the bachelor’s degree in Mathematics in five different concentrations.
 The department employs and makes available to all students the latest hardware and software technology.
 Coupled with undergraduate research opportunities, the Mathematics department gives students the foundation needed to plan, create, or improve upon the technology that we will use in the 21st century.

 We offer a bachelor’s of science degree in mathematics with concentrations in computational and liberal arts mathematics, as well as computer information systems, and teacher education.
 Learn more about our programs of study »

-The Department of Mathematical Sciences offers many undergraduate research opportunities.
+The Department of Mathematics and Computer science offers many undergraduate research opportunities.
 Learn more »

 Professor Katarzyna Saxton had her paper “On the Influence of Damping in Hyperbolic Equations with Parabolic Degeneracy” published.